Ryvenay/AFP2/doc/Test/Test Plan.md

 - Database Server: Make sure queries sent to the database give expected results.

 - Errors: Test system response when connection between the layers (Web and Database) cannot be established and appropriate message is shown to the end user.

+###	Database Testing

+Database is one critical component the web application and stress must be laid to test it thoroughly.
+Testing activities will include:
+- Test if any errors are shown while executing queries
+- Data Integrity is maintained while creating, updating or deleting data in database.
+- Complete migration test.
+- Check response time of queries and fine tune them if necessary.
+- Test data retrieved from your database is shown accurately in your web page